 If you are worried your test has been damaged or not performed correctly, please contact us for a fresh test kit.

 The best time to get tested for chlamydia is 2–3 weeks after having unprotected sex.
 Chlamydia has an incubation period of around 7–14 days and therefore may not be detected on a test right away.

 If you have concerns about the reliability of any result you have received, you should speak with your doctor.

 If you test positive for chlamydia, you should organise treatment promptly.
 We offer effective treatment with prescription antibiotics for chlamydia.
 Treatments are delivered to you in plain packaging, just like the test kits.
 The treatments are prescribed by an NHS doctor and your medicine will be dispatched from our NHS community pharmacy.

 It is your responsibility to contact all previous sexual partners since your last negative STI test and inform them that you’ve tested positive for chlamydia.
 If you haven’t already, then it’s advisable to get tested for other STIs too.

 Having sex without using a condom is the greatest risk factor for contracting chlamydia.
 The use of condoms during sex dramatically reduces the risk of transmission of chlamydia, among other STIs.

 Yes, this test is suitable for men who have engaged in unprotected vaginal sex with women or anal sex with men or women.
 However, this does not test for anal or oral infection.
 A separate test is needed for anal or oral chlamydia.

 Yes, the test and your results are confidential.
 We also ensure that test kits are dispatched in plain, discreet packaging with no indication as to what is inside.

-This test kit is designed for chlamydia infections of the penis or vagina.
-There are other swab tests available for oral or anal chlamydia.
+This test kit is designed to test for genital chlamydia infections of the penis or vagina.
+There are other swab tests available to test for oral or anal chlamydia infection.